DivisionRaiD/Server-Banners/README.md

 Description:

-	Server banner images for COD2, MW1/2/3, WAW, GTA-SAMP and soon also Minecraft.
+	Server banner images for COD2, MW1/2/3, WAW, GTA-SAMP and Minecraft.
 	Go to http://momo5504.square7.de/banner.html to generate a banner.

 Info: